jupyterlab/jupyterlab/docs/source/extension/plugin_system.rst

 When you designate a feature in the "requires" list of your plugin, JupyterLab will only load your plugin if that feature is available (it will fail to load otherwise).

 By designating a feature in the "optional" list, JupyterLab will pass you an object for it (if it's available) or null if it's not.

+Both of these behaviors can be used to enable compatibility with multiple Jupyter applications (like JupyterLab + Jupyter Notebook 7), which you can read more about in the [Compatibility Guide](LINK).

 Making Your Plugin a Provider
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^